ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 Compatible with v64 of Lethal Company.

 ### Death Note
-- This forbidden book can be used to write someone's name in...
+- This otherwordly notebook can be used to write a person's name and have *something* happen to them.
-- The fate of the chosen player is uncertain but rumors told that [insert creepy thing about death].
-- Can also be used on ennemies.
+- The names of monsters can also be written in it.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/ChillaxScraps/main/Images/chillaxscraps-deathnote.PNG)

 ### Uno Reverse Card
-- This classic card can be used to swap your position with a random player.
+- The thing that turns your friends into your haters, can swap your position with that of a random player.
-- You are not going to use it badly, right? .... right?
+- You want to use it soooooo badly and especially when standing on a landmine.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/ChillaxScraps/main/Images/chillaxscraps-uno.PNG)

 ### Custom effect items
-- **Boink**, watch out for this classic red bird as he wants to bo *boink boink* with you !
-Also do you want free Robux?
+- **Boink**, this red bird just wants to go *boink boink* with you !
+Also, do you want free Robux?
-- **Cup Noodle**, a tasty food from Thailand, can be eaten to heal a small part of your total health and stamina.
+- **Cup Noodle**, a tasty dish from Thailand, can be eaten to heal a small amount of health and stamina.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/ChillaxScraps/main/Images/chillaxscraps-effects.PNG)